 Load handling on a forklift

 Forklift truck operator course teaches the correct control of the equipment and the handling of the load.
-On this basis, the participant can then obtain forklift truck licence.
+On this basis, the participant can then obtain a forklift licence.
 One of the key elements of the training is learning how to load and unload pallets, which is what the operator's job entails.

 Proper loading on a forklift truck involves placing the load on a pallet on the upright forks - these must be parallel to the surface.
 Then, once the load is in the correct position, it is lifted to a height of about 30 centimetres, with the mast tilted towards the machine operator.
 The next step is to drive to the location where the load is to be placed, raise the pallet to the given height, straighten the mast and lower the forks out from under the pallet, and finally lower the forks again to the given level.
 Proper unloading involves performing the operations in reverse order.